joehancock322/joehancock322/README.md

 <hr>

 ## Welcome to My Profile
 Hello, I'm Joe Hancock, a student athlete at the University of Denver majoring in Business Information & Analytics with a minor in Computer Science.
 I strive to be adaptable and eager to learn in every situation.
 My professional values are integrity, honesty, and commitment.
-I believe these values will allow me to be the best person that I can be in and out of the workplace with allowing me to truly be myself.
+I believe these values will allow me to be the best person that I can be in and out of the workplace while allowing me to truly be myself.

 ### About Me
-- IT Intern at United Launch Alliance - systems admin with experience in Ansible, Linux, and RHEL servers.
+- IT Intern at United Launch Alliance - systems administrator with experience in Ansible, Linux, and RHEL servers.
-- I am an adaptable IT enthusiast with experience in Linux, Python, and data analysis with a DP-900 certification who can optimize performance using ansible and seeking a position where I can continue to learn and use my skills.
+- I am an adaptable IT enthusiast with experience in Linux, Python, and data analysis with a DP-900 certification with the ability to optimize using ansible and seeking a position where I can continue to learn and use my skills.
-- I am a swimmer at the University of Denver and a three time scholastic all american who can manage time well while still being able to maintain a 3.7 GPA
+- I am a swimmer at the University of Denver and a three time Scholastic All American who can manage time well while still being able to maintain a 3.7 GPA

 [**LinkedIn**](https://www.linkedin.com/in/joe-hancock-)